Blue plumbago (Plumbago auriculata) is an evergreen subtropical shrub that features blue or white blossoms.

-Blue plumbago can be anywhere from 1-6' tall and 1-10' wide depending on the variety and location.
+Blue plumbago can be anywhere from 1' to 6' tall and 1' to 10' wide depending on the variety and location.
 It generally forms into a rounded mound.

 You can plant this in a site that has either full sun or partial shade.
 For the best floral display, choose one with full sunlight.

 You can get a clue on the shape of the leaves from the species name since auriculata refers to ears.
 They are evergreen, light green and 2" long.